signalfx/splunk-opentelemetry-examples/instrumentation/python/aws-ecs/README.md

 We'll demonstrate how to deploy the Python application and OpenTelemetry collector using ECS Fargate, however EC2 is similar.

-## Add the Splunk Distribution of OpenTelemetry JS
+## Add the Splunk Distribution of OpenTelemetry Python

 To instrument a Python service running in ECS Fargate with OpenTelemetry, we need to include `splunk-py-trace` when launching the application.